Willys MB: Gun mounts

 Aside from actual fielding intentions, the jeep was widely used for various weapons mounts trials during World War II, simply because the jeep was a handy platform to test all kinds of ring mounts, multiple gun mounts, as well as different weapons.
 The widespread adoption of the jeep in other armies also meant many different armaments.
 The most rigorous efforts were by the British.
 Perhaps the most well-known are the jeeps modified by the SAS for the 1942 desert raids in Egypt.
 These had several armaments, commonly using twin 0.303-inch Vickers K machine guns on the passenger side.
-These also served as a pattern for the later British airborne jeeps, armed with single Vickers K guns.

 Field kits

 Many field kits originated as locally made modifications and additions, for which standard kits were later produced by both the U.S. and Britain.
 Frequently used examples were rear baggage racks, ambulance litters and frames to transport lying wounded on jeeps, and wire cutters.
-Soldiers frequently ran into (literally) wires — either inadvertently, inconveniently strung communication wires, or deliberately placed by the enemy, to injure or kill motorcycle and vehicle personnel.
-The typical countermeasure was to mount a tall vertical steel bar to the front bumper, that would either cut offending strings or deflect them over the heads of the jeep crew.
-This was first used in Tunisia, 1943, but became frequent in Italy (1943–1945), and especially necessary in France (1944).
+Soldiers frequently ran into (literally) wires—either inadvertently, inconveniently strung communication wires, or deliberately placed by the enemy, to injure or kill motorcycle and vehicle personnel.
+The typical countermeasure was to mount a tall vertical steel bar to the front bumper, which would either cut offending strings or deflect them over the heads of the jeep crew.
+This was first used in Tunisia in 1943, but became frequent in Italy (1943–1945), and especially necessary in France (1944).

 More specific kits were created to enhance off-roading and mechanical capabilities, dealing with extreme climates, and technical support applications, like laying communication cables, or a field arc welder kit.

 Many solutions made the jeep run on rails, popular in the Pacific theater with U.S., Britain, and Commonwealth troops, especially in Burma.
 A-frames on the front bumper enabled two jeeps to tow heavy trailers (for 2-ton trucks) in tandem.
-For dessert cooling, radiator surge tanks were used in North Africa in 1942.
+For desert cooling, radiator surge tanks were used in North Africa in 1942.
 Equally, there were winterization kits, even snowplows, and the jeep's go-anywhere capability was further aided with deep water fording kits, tire air compressors, and a winch option.
-For communications, jeeps were modified with rear ditch plows and cable laying reels, such as the RL-31-reel unit.
+For communications, jeeps were modified with rear ditch plows and cable laying reels, such as the RL-31 reel unit.